openharmony/docs/en/device-dev/glossary/glossary.md

 -   **Ability**

     An ability is an abstraction of a functionality that an application can provide.
 Abilities of applications are classified into two types: Feature Ability \(FA\) and Particle Ability \(PA\).

--   **AbilityForm**

-    An AbilityForm displays brief information about a Feature Ability on the UI of another application and provides basic interactive features.

 -   **AbilitySlice**